Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/ChangeData/3-6-BatchRequests.md

 Please note that error handling has been skipped and that the interface of method `processRelatedEntities` has refactored.

-After we have executed the batch POST request, we can check if everthing went well with the following GET request:  `.../Tutorial/Tutorial.svc/AdministrativeDivisions?$filter=contains(DivisionCode, 'DEF')&$expand=Parent`
+After we have executed the batch POST request, we can check if everything went well with the following GET request:  `.../Tutorial/Tutorial.svc/AdministrativeDivisions?$filter=contains(DivisionCode, 'DEF')&$expand=Parent`